nachonavarro/Pages/README.md

-# ExamplePackage
+# Pages

-A description of this package.
+A lightweight, elegant paging view for SwiftUI  📖